rak-n-rok/Krake/docs/user/user-story/3-metrics.rst

           electricity_cost_1: 0.9  # Set the value that will be provided for this metric
           green_energy_ratio_1: 0.1  # Set the value that will be provided for this metric
       type: static

+To get additional information about the metrics and metrics providers, please read the documentation about them, see :ref:`dev/scheduling:Metrics and Metric Providers`.

 Preparation